20 Free & Fantastic Things to Do in the Greater Boston Area

 12. North End Neighborhood

 Take a stroll around Boston’s historic North End neighborhood.
 The area features beautiful old architecture and cobblestone streets.
 A section of the Freedom Trail goes right through the neighborhood.
 Here you can tour the Paul Revere House museum.
 The house was originally built in 1680 and many of the original structures are still standing despite renovations.
 The area is also known for being home to some of the best Italian restaurants in the city.
-Try out Giacomo’s, a great local restaurant with authentic food and great service.
+Try out Giacomo’s, a great local restaurant serving authentic Italian cuisine (the Lobster ravioli is amazing!).

 Giacomo’s – Best Italian food I’ve ever tasted!